For the past year Richmonders have been flocking to their Tasting Room, Merroir, in Topping, VA on the banks of the Rappahannock.

 RRO farms three varieties of oysters in the bay, each with a unique fl avor profi le influenced by their “merroir,” or the make-up of their watery homes.
 Factors like salinity and mineral content inform the taste and texture of the oysters.

 RRO has received accolades from chefs near and far, providing oysters to high profi le celebrity chefs like Tom Colicchio and Eric Rippert as well as many Richmond restaurants.
 And for the past year Richmonders have been fl ocking to their Tasting Room, Merroir, in Topping, VA on the banks of the Rappahannock.

-Come late September, the cousins Croxton will open a new restaurant, named Rappahannock, in downtown Richmond, at 322 East Grace Street, an emerging restaurant mecca, a few blocks from Richmond CenterStage and just down the block from their good friends at Pasture.
+Come late September, the cousins Croxton are to open a new restaurant, named Rappahannock, and get down to making it a popular location for people to hang out.
+Having a successful business in the catering industry can be difficult, but achievable, especially by reading up on a well-written article about starting your business in gastronomy and hospitality (or perhaps more than one).
+This particular establishment will be located in downtown Richmond, at 322 East Grace Street, an emerging restaurant mecca, a few blocks from Richmond CenterStage and just down the block from their good friends at Pasture.
 They have already set up the menu, the dining layout, and have even made use of refrigeration services to help them get started as well.

 While the restaurant has yet to be named, it will be in the capable hands of Chef Dylan Fultineer.
 A graduate of the Pennsylvania Institute of Culinary Arts, Fultineer cut his chops in several well-known restaurants.
 He worked under the tutelage of James Beard award winning chef Paul Kahan at Chicago’s Blackbird where was promoted to sous chef.
 Later he cooked at the Hungry Cat in Santa Barbara, known for its inventive seafood menu.